westialdev/fill-the-jar/README.md

 It uses [express](https://expressjs.com/) for the HTTP API endpoints.

-And finally it handles the Raspberry Pi GPIO with the lightweight library [rpi-gpio](https://github.com/JamesBarwell/rpi-gpio.js).
+It handles the Raspberry Pi GPIO with the lightweight library [rpi-gpio](https://github.com/JamesBarwell/rpi-gpio.js).

 See the final result video.